Internet-Draft Mission Authority Server August 2026

 An object identifying the child actor, in the form the child-delegation profile defines.
 The presence of parent and child_actor together marks the submission as a child-creation request.

-These are submission members, not Mission Intent members: a MAS that implements this capability MUST remove them before applying the issuance profile's Intent validation, and the remainder of the body is the Mission Intent, validated unchanged (Section 3.1).
+These are submission members, not Mission Intent members: a MAS that implements this capability MUST remove them before applying the issuance profile's Intent validation, and the remainder of the body is the Mission Intent Submission envelope, validated unchanged (Section 4.1).
 On a MAS that does not implement this capability they are undefined top-level members and the submission is refused with invalid_mission_intent, the correct refusal for an unsupported operation.

 A submission carrying both predecessor and either child member MUST be refused with invalid_mission_intent: the operations do not combine.
 A submission carrying parent without child_actor, or child_actor without parent, MUST be refused the same way.

-The profile-defined machine-readable code rides the MAS error surface in the member its profile defines, mission_expansion_status for expansion ([I-D.draft-mcguinness-oauth-mission-expansion]) and mission_denial_reason for child creation ([I-D.draft-mcguinness-oauth-mission-child-delegation]), carried as a member of the error response body (Section 3.3) or, for a denial at adjudication, of the denied submission-status response (Section 3.2).
+The profile-defined machine-readable code rides the MAS error surface in the member its profile defines: a reconciliation status in mission_expansion_status ([I-D.draft-mcguinness-oauth-mission-expansion]) and an adjudication denial reason, for expansion and child creation alike, in the shared mission_denial_reason member that profile defines ([I-D.draft-mcguinness-oauth-mission-expansion], [I-D.draft-mcguinness-oauth-mission-child-delegation]), carried as a member of the error response body (Section 4.3) or, for a denial at adjudication, of the denied submission-status response (Section 4.2).

-The OAuth wire resolves the predecessor or parent from a presented grant and cross-checks it against the named identifier.
-A MAS holds no grants, so the named identifier is itself the reference, and the MAS binds the request to it as follows:
+The OAuth wire resolves the predecessor or parent from the Mission-bound access token presented as the token exchange's subject_token, proving possession against that token's confirmation key, and treats any named identifier only as a cross-check.
+A MAS holds no such tokens, so the named identifier is itself the reference, and the MAS binds the request to it as follows:

-This is an authentication-based binding, not a possession-based one: it proves the requester is the same registered client the predecessor or parent was recorded for, not that it holds that Mission's grant.
-The delta from the OAuth wire is exactly that: a party able to authenticate as the registered client can request these operations for any of that client's Missions, where token possession would limit it to the grants it actually holds (Section 13.3).
+This is an authentication-based binding, not a possession-based one: it proves the requester is the same registered client the predecessor or parent was recorded for, not that it holds and can prove possession of that Mission's access token.
+The delta from the OAuth wire is exactly that: a party able to authenticate as the registered client can request these operations for any of that client's Missions, where the token-exchange possession proof would limit it to the Missions whose Mission-bound access token it holds and can prove control of (Section 17.3).

 An expansion submission is adjudicated under the expansion profile's rules ([I-D.draft-mcguinness-oauth-mission-expansion]), applied by reference: